 - be drawn on isometric paper (provided) to represent the parts in 3D.
 Hint: use a ruler. - be drawn at a scale of 2:3 (2/3 full size), with a note on the drawing indicating the scale.
 Each equilateral triangle on the paper has a side of 1/4" (0.25").
 Two sides (1/2"=0.50") will represent the edge of one 3/4" (0.75") wooden cube (the ratio 0.50:0.75 is 2:3). - show one part in a fixed position, with all other parts shifted away from it to show how they fit together.
 Each part should be shifted in only one direction, and the parts should not touch each other in the picture.
 It is recommended that you choose the "central" piece of the puzzle to be in a fixed position (draw that piece at the center of the isometric paper).
 In Figure 2, Item #4 is the central piece; all other pieces are slid away from it. - show the parts oriented as in the assembled puzzle.
 Do not rotate them.
-The assembly drawing is the "solution" to the puzzle. - not represent the individual /4-inch cubes.
-Draw each part as if it is one solid piece. - number the parts (1, 2, 3, 4, 5) to agree with the bill of materials. - not include any dimensions, and not include hidden lines. - include the following information in the title block (PRINTED, CAPITAL LETTERS): your NAME. - the title PUZZLE CUBE ASSEMBLY. - The drawing number PC-n00, where n is a non-zero digit of your choice (here, PC-200).
+The assembly drawing is the "solution" to the puzzle.
+Do not draw outside of the frame. - not represent the individual 3⁄4-inch cubes.
+Draw each part as if it is one solid piece. - number the parts (0, 2, 3, 4, 5) to agree with the bill of materials. - not include any dimensions, and not include hidden lines. - include the following information in the TITLE BLOCK (PRINTED, CAPITAL LETTERS): - your NAME, and the INITIALS of the person who checked your drawing. - the title PUZZLE CUBE ASSEMBLY. - The drawing number PC-n00, where n is a non-zero digit of your choice (here, PC-200).

 Figure 2 Exploded Assembly Drawing on isometric paper.
 Follow this format, but do not copy this design.
-Here, Part 4 is the central part, with each of the other parts moved away from it along one axis (direction) as illustrated by dotted lines (isometric paper makes representing one part in 3D relatively easy, but spatial relationships between parts can be difficult to see).
-Do not include the dotted lines on your drawing (erase them); they are included here for instruction/illustration; see Figure 10 for the assembly drawing without instructional notes.
+Here, Part 4 is the central part, with each of the other parts moved away from it along one axis (direction) as illustrated by dotted lines.
+Isometric paper makes representing one part in 3D relatively easy, but spatial relationships between parts can be difficult to see.
+Do not include the dotted lines on your final drawing (erase them); they are included here for instruction; see Figure 10 for the assembly drawing without instructional notes.